Imogen Bain

 Imogen Bain (17 April 1959 – 5 July 2014) was an English stage and screen actress.

 Early years

 Bain was born in London, England, to Jessie Evans, an actress, and Donald Bain, a director.
 Initially stunted as a youth with dyslexia, Bain went on to study at the Guildhall School of Music and Drama.
 In 1973, she starred in an episode of Thirty-Minute Theatre on the BBC.

 Career

 Bain eventually followed her parents into show business, making a name for herself on the British stage.
 She made her West End debut in Daisy Pulls It Off at the Globe Theatre.

-Bain also made appearances in film, appearing in Robin Hood: Prince of Thieves and The Phantom of the Opera’’.
+Bain made appearances in film, appearing in Robin Hood: Prince of Thieves and The Phantom of the Opera.
 Her television work, included roles in Casualty and The Sarah Jane Adventures.

+She also appeared regularly as Dame Edna Everage's daughter Valmai on UK television's The Dame Edna Treatment.

-She also taught at the Actor's Centre in Covent Garden and, with Andrea Brooks, formed the Good Luck Company.
+Bain taught at the Actor's Centre in Covent Garden and, with Andrea Brooks, formed the Good Luck Company.